theycallmezeal/theycallmezeal.github.io/_posts/2024-01-23-syntax-cookbook.md

 title: Syntax cookbook
 ---

 Here's a "cookbook" of various kinds of English syntax trees.
-This is meant to be as theoretically neutral as possible; that is, this is my attempt at capturing a happy medium of what's commonly introduced in introductory texts and my own undergrad syntax class.
+This is my attempt at capturing a happy medium of what's commonly introduced in introductory texts and my own undergrad syntax class.

 Perhaps the most controversial assumption is that morphology is a product of syntax.
 Not taking sides here - all I'm saying is this is what I was first taught.